by Carla Howell

 9. Show voters the direct benefits to them.

-A good salesman always spells out the benefits of what he’s selling to his or her prospect.
-He answers the question, “What’s in it for me?”
+A good salesman always spells out the benefits of what he’s selling to his prospects.
+He answers their question, “What’s in it for me?”

 10. It must be implemented immediately.